ben-sembira-1/react-npm-components-template/README.md

 # react-npm-components-template
 A template for creating a react components library as npm package

+This repo is based on https://dev.to/receter/how-to-create-a-react-component-library-using-vites-library-mode-4lma Thank you very much for a precise and descriptive tutorial, it is the best I found for this topic.

 ## Steps to create you own:
 1. Install node (I use node version v18.19.1 and npm version 9.2.0)
 1. Create an empty vite project